-When experiencing loss in the workplace, there are a number of different thoughts and feelings that arise.
-Losing a coworker can often feel like losing a member of one's extended family.
-However, it may be unclear how and when to express feelings of loss and grief, as you are typically in an environment that is understood as "professional".
+When experiencing the death of a coworker, there are a number of different thoughts and feelings that arise.
+Losing a coworker can often feel like losing a member of one’s extended family.
+However, it may be unclear how and when to express feelings of loss and grief, as you are typically in an environment that is understood as “professional”.
 This can make it even more difficult to know how to engage with your grief.
 Here are a few ways that you can express your condolences and cope with the loss of someone who you worked with.

 One of the most important and simple things you can do when a coworker passes away is to send a sympathy card to the family of the deceased.
 It is a small act that speaks to much greater feelings of caring and concern on your part.
 If you are unsure of what to write, look to our list of simple and thoughtful sympathy card messages to help express how you feel.